Course Catalog - Science

 Chemistry M (10-12) #3301

-Students study a variety of topics that includes characteristics and changes of matter, use of the periodic table, the development of atomic theory, chemical bonding, stoichiometry, gas laws, solutions, thermochemistry, and nuclear chemistry.
+Students study a variety of topics that includes characteristics of matter, use of the Periodic Table, the development of atomic theory, chemical bonding, chemical stoichiometry, gas laws, solution, acid-base chemistry, thermochemistry, and nuclear chemistry.
 Students will investigate how chemistry is an integral part of our daily lives.
-(Minimum 40% lab)
+(Minimum 40% scientific engineering practices)

-PR: One unit of HS science and Algebra I
+PR: One credit of high school science and Algebra I

 SEM: 2 Science CR: 1